piazzai/spacepaper/README.md

 ```

 It is also possible to generate wallpapers for all of the images at once by omitting the last argument, as in `bash spacepaper.sh 4096 2304`.
 The generated images are saved to the `output` folder in PNG format.
 For convenience, pre-generated images for some common display sizes are included in the `samples` folder.

-## Bugs

-If you have any trouble using the script, please consider [opening an issue](https://github.com/piazzai/spacepaper/issues).